 In addition to making sure you are at least 6 feet away from other diners who are not in your party, Dr. Gaffney recommends keeping your mask on at a restaurant until you are seated.
 “If a restaurant is not adhering to distancing rules and limiting capacity, leave, as no meal is worth the increased risk of acquiring a COVID-19 infection,” she adds.
 “Make sure your server and hostess are wearing their masks as well, since they are exposed to many many people everyday and their risk increases your risk when they are in close proximity to you.”

 Continue to wash your hands frequently.

 Before you eat or drink anything, be sure to wash your hands—whether that’s at your home, a loved one’s home or at a restaurant.
 “Hand hygiene is of the utmost importance while dining,” says Alexea M. Gaffney-Adams, M.D., an internist with additional subspecialty training in infectious diseases at Stony Brook Medicine.
 “This will help limit spread of the infection as well.”

 Enjoy each other.

-Don’t hesitate to talk and unpack the trauma and hardships that have been presented over the last year, notes Dr. Price.
+Don’t hesitate to talk and unpack the trauma and hardships that have been presented over the last year, notes Austin Price, M.D., M.P.H., a Consultant for Hess III Consulting and Resident Physician at Sutter Health California Pacific Medical Center, in San Francisco.
 “Be prepared to learn things about the people you care about that you didn’t know, too, as depression and anxiety are abounding during these unique and unprecedented times,” he says.
 “Mental health has taken somewhat of a sideline during the pandemic, but it’s still critically important.”